QR Code Security & Quishing Report 2026 — 5M Scans

 When a QR code is deactivated — whether by the owner, by platform moderation, or by automated security enforcement — it stops redirecting to the destination URL.
 But the physical QR code still exists.
 Printed on a flyer, sticker, or business card, it continues to be scanned.

-QRLynx tracks these deactivated scan events and alerts code owners when their blocked codes are being scanned.
-This data reinforces a key security principle: deactivating a QR code is not the same as destroying it.
+QRLynx tracks these deactivated scan events in real time and alerts code owners when their blocked codes are being scanned.
+This data reinforces a key security principle: deactivating a QR code digitally is not the same as destroying the physical code.
 Businesses should physically remove or cover outdated QR codes whenever possible.

-The following statistics combine original data from QRLynx's security pipeline with industry-wide findings from leading cybersecurity researchers.
-Each statistic includes its source for verification.
+The following statistics combine original data from QRLynx’s security pipeline with industry-wide findings from leading cybersecurity researchers.
+Each statistic includes its source for verification — and all QRLynx numbers come from the same 5M+ scan, 152-day production dataset.

 QRLynx Original Data (December 2025 — April 2026):

-- 85% of QR code destination URLs pass automated security screening.
+- 87.3% of QR code destination URLs pass automated security screening on first submission.
 (Source: QRLynx Security Pipeline, 2026)

 - 71.9% of QR code URLs have zero risk indicators.
 (Source: QRLynx, 2026)